Battle of the Colline Gate

-The Battle of the Colline Gate, fought on 1 November 82 BC, was the decisive battle of the civil war between Lucius Cornelius Sulla and the Marians, notably led by Carrinas and Damasippus.
-A large part of the Marians' forces were made of Italian troops, especially Samnites.
-Sulla won the battle on the north-east of Rome, near the Colline Gate, and secured control of Italy.
+The Battle of the Colline Gate, fought on 1 November 82 BC, was the decisive battle of the civil war between Lucius Cornelius Sulla and the Marians, Samnites and Lucanians.
+Sulla won the battle at the northeastern end of Rome, near the Colline Gate, and secured control of Italy.
 Appian is the only source who provides details about the battle.

 The next day Sulla ordered the slaughter of the Marian leaders and Samnite prisoners in the Villa Publica.
 On 3 November, he started the proscription of his enemies.

 Prelude

-Much of the war was fought in northern Italy.
-The Lucanians, the Samnites fought alongside the Marians.
-Following defection of the Gauls to the forces of Sulla and the defeat of some of his forces by Metellus (one of Sulla's lieutenants) near Placentia (Piacenza), Carbo, the leader of the Marians, fled to Africa.
-His lieutenants, Gaius Carrinas, Gaius Marcius Censorinus, and Damasippus tried to force their way through a pass controlled by Sulla's men with all their forces and with the Samnites.
-This failed and they marched on Rome.
+In spring of 83 BC Lucius Cornelius Sulla Felix had returned to Italy at the head of a battle-hardened veteran army fresh from his victory over king Mithridates of Pontus in the First Mithridatic War.
+During 83–82 BC he and his allies had defeated the government's forces in several major battles.
+With their allies on the brink of disaster the Samnites and the Lucanians, who feared they would be next, decided to join the fray.
+The Samnite leader Pontius Telesinus rallied an army of 70,000 men from his own people and their allies (among others the Lucanians) and marched to raise the siege of Praeneste and rescue consul Gaius Marius, who was considered the heart of the anti-Sullan cause.

+Breaking the siege of Praeneste turned out to be nigh impossible.
+Sulla and his veteran army had dug themselves in behind formidable earthworks around the city.
+Telesinus, a highly experienced soldier, swiftly changed objectives and took his army on a night march towards Rome.

 When Sulla found out the Samnites were moving on Rome he sent his cavalry ahead to hinder them while he himself force-marched his army to the capital.
 The Samnite army arrived first, at daybreak, causing a lot of consternation in the city.
 After the first shock wore off the Romans sent out a cavalry force to delay the attackers.
-Unfortunately for the Romans, the battle-hardened Samnites easily dispatched the cavalry attack killing many of them.
+Unfortunately for the Romans, the battle-hardened Samnites easily dispatched the cavalry attack, killing many of them.
 However, the delay did allow a cavalry detachment sent ahead by Sulla to catch their breath, organize, and begin harassing the enemy.
 The arrival of Sulla's cavalry proved to the Romans and Samnites alike that Sulla was on his way.
 Telesinus decided to wait for Sulla's arrival and deployed his army slightly away from the Colline Gate.
 Sulla's main army arrived at noon and set up camp near to the temple of Venus Erucina, outside the walls of Rome, not far from the Colline Gate.